emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 ### Is comprehensible input the same thing as immersion?

-Comprehensible input is not the same thing as immersion, though the two are certainly connected.
+Though often used interchangeably, comprehensible input is not the same thing as immersion.

 Immersion is an activity or a method for language learning.
 Immersion means living in an environment where you're constantly surrounded by your target language and learning through your natural exposure to it.